velsa/styled-rn/README.md

 # 💄 Styled-RN

-The Styled Components for React Native the way they should have been.
+Styled Components for React Native the way they should have been.

 Inspired by [this article](https://dev.to/lenilsondc/writing-a-styled-hoc-for-react-native-using-typescript-3i25)